Yoast/wordpress-seo/readme.txt

 = 19.1 =
 Release Date: June 14th, 2022

-Meet Yoast SEO 19.1!
-This release comes with several fixes and enhancements.
-For example, our content analyses improved, with support for em dashes as punctuation marks in the focus keyphrase field and correctly detecting caps in focus keyphrases with a period.
-Happy updating!
+Yoast SEO 19.1 is out today!
+In this release, we've rolled out some improvements that make the content and SEO analyses more flexible.
+We've also expanded our range of crawl settings in Premium.
 Read more about what's new in Yoast SEO 19.1 in [our release post in English](https://yoa.st/release-14-6-22) or [our release post in Spanish](https://yoa.st/release-14-6-22-spanish)!

 Enhancements: